 During the prospecting process, the follow up is the relationship!

 So, what is the objective of follow up in the financial advisor prospecting process?
 Most importantly, the eventual goal is to get the prospect to sign the documents.
 But the immediate goal is to stage a series of interactions that get the prospect to response.

 Remember, when they respond they give you information.
 And information = power as we already discussed.

 And by the way, even if they don’t respond they are giving you information.
 To clarify, they are telling you what they see to be of no importance to them.

-Now that we’ve established that the objective of sales follow up is to get the prospect to give you the information you need to close the deal, let’s talk about how to arrange a series of interactions that will do just that.
+Now that we’ve established that the objective of sales follow up is to learn about the prospect, let’s talk about how to arrange a series of interactions that will do just that.

 Let’s start with what not to do first – shall we?

 What a Financial Advisor Sales Funnel should NOT be

 To clarify, you financial advisors have got to understand something upfront.
 Most of you are not IBM, you’re not Apple Computer, you’re not Amazon.
 Above all, you’re not selling pampers and twisty ties.
 And you don’t have 500 new leads a day to take care of.
 However, maybe Ric Edelman does.
 But he’s the rare exception.

 Although I absolutely see the need for routine and regular follow up, and I see the value in this follow up being automated to some extent, I strongly disagree with the idea that financial advisor sales funnels should be highly mechanical.